 - You intentionally acted with conscious indifference to that threat.

 There is no requirement that a DUI driver intends to kill someone in a Watson murder prosecution.
 Because the act is “implied malice”, it is proven by drinking and driving while knowing that someone might die as a result of that driving.
-In contrast, first-degree murder requires an actual intent to kill.
+For this reason, Watson Murder is considered a second-degree murder, in contrast, first-degree murder requires an actual intent to kill.

 A person found guilty of a DUI second-degree Watson murder will be sentenced to: